understanding-search/maze-dataset/docs/paper/paper.md

 - Our package is easily installable with source code freely available.
 It is extensively tested, type hinted, benchmarked, and documented.
 Many other maze generation packages lack this level of rigor and scope, and some [@ayaz2008maze] appear to simply no longer be accessible.

-# Features and Implementation
+# Features

 ## Generation and Usage {#generation}

-**TODO: JOSS says don't document the API itself. we should talk about the capabilities, but just rewrite this to link to the documentation.**

 Our package can be installed from [PyPi](https://pypi.org/project/maze-dataset/) via `pip install maze-dataset`, or directly from the [git repository](https://github.com/understanding-search/maze-dataset) [@maze-dataset-github].

 To create a dataset, we first create a `MazeDatasetConfig` configuration object, which specifies the seed, number, and size of mazes, as well as the generation algorithm and its corresponding parameters.
 This object is passed to a `MazeDataset` class to create a dataset.
-Crucially, this `MazeDataset` inherits from a PyTorch [@pytorch] `Dataset`, and can thus be easily incorporated into existing data pre-processing and training pipelines, e.g., through the use of a `Dataloader` class.
+Crucially, this `MazeDataset` mimics the interface of a PyTorch [@pytorch] `Dataset`, and can thus be easily incorporated into existing data pre-processing and training pipelines, e.g., through the use of a `Dataloader` class.

 ```python
 from maze_dataset import MazeDataset, MazeDatasetConfig, LatticeMazeGenerators